Faculty Members

 Kleanthis Katsaros

-Dr. Kleanthis Katsaros is a postdoctoral researcher of Athens University of Economics and Business (AUEB) where he teaches Human Resources Management, Change Management and Leadership.
+Dr. Kleanthis Katsaros is an Assistant Professor at the University of Patras.
+He was postdoctoral researcher of Athens University of Economics and Business (AUEB) where he teaches Human Resources Management, Change Management and Leadership.
 He is also an adjunct professor at ESCE International Business School (Paris, France), Hellenic Open University (Patras, Greece), Open University of Cyprus (Nicosia, Cyprus) and OUS Royal Academy of Economics and Technology (Zürich, Switzerland).
 He has published in numerous international peer-reviewed academic journals (e.g. Journal of Applied Behavioral Science etc) while his research has appeared in major scientific conferences (e.g. Academy of Management etc.).
 His research interests focus on employees’ reactions to change and change leadership.

 Manolis Konstantinidis

-Manolis Konstantinidis is Manager of the Legal Department in a ship management company located in Greece, which in 2022 manages approximately 80 dry, tanker and container vessels.
+Manolis Konstantinidis is Manager of the Legal Department in a ship management company located in Greece, which in 2026 manages approximately 80 dry, tanker and container vessels.
 He mainly deals with charterparty disputes and cargo claims, which are in principle arbitrated at LMAA and / or before local courts all over the world.
-He also deals with S&P disputes, shipbuilding contracts and corporate financing matters / disputes.
+He also deals with S&P disputes, collision disputes, shipbuilding contracts and corporate financing matters / disputes.
 He obtained his LLB and PhD from the Law School of the University of Thrace and LL.M. in Maritime Law from the University of Southampton.
 His interests include carriage of goods by sea, charterparties, bills of lading, general admiralty law, limitation of liability and general average.
-He is a member of the Piraeus Bar Association, entitled to plead before the Court of Appeal, and a supporting member of LMAA.
+He is a member of the Piraeus Bar Association, entitled to plead before the Court of Appeal, and a supporting member of LMAA and a member of the LMAA supporting members liaison committee.
 He is visiting speaker, in certain aspects of Maritime Law, at Athens Law School of the University of Athens, and has participated in numerous international and national conferences pertaining to Maritime Law.
 He has several publications in the legal press, including his PhD thesis.

 Panagiotis Konstantinou